timnew/checkout-test/readme.md

 1. High priority pricing rule
 2. List all items' price after discount
 3. Can get 1 Jora membership for free when purchased every another 10 items.
+4. List which discount rule applied to each item